sea-bass/pyrobosim/docs/source/usage.rst

 Exporting Worlds to Gazebo
 --------------------------
-To export words to Gazebo, there is a :doc:`WorldGazeboExporter </generated/pyrobosim.world.gazebo.WorldGazeboExporter>` utility:
+To export worlds to Gazebo, there is a :doc:`WorldGazeboExporter </generated/pyrobosim.world.gazebo.WorldGazeboExporter>` utility:

 Standalone: